 Three Types of ADHD

-There are three main types of ADHD, each characterized by different symptoms, including hyperactive, inattentive, and a combination of both.
+There are three main types of ADHD, each characterized by different symptoms.

 When people think of ADHD, they usually picture the hyperactive variety.
 Those with this type of ADHD struggle to remain seated when necessary, act impulsively, and feel an intense need to be active.
 They may have difficulty regulating themselves and may be described as having an “intense” personality.